rentpath/identity.js/README.md

 ## For Developers with Existing Google Tag Manager Tags

-If your site already manages tags with _Google Tag Manager_ (GTM), adding a RentPath Universal Identity (RUID) requires very little effort.
+If your site manages page content with _Google Tag Manager_ (GTM), adding a RentPath Universal Identity (RUID) is quite simple.
 Specifically, two new tags are needed: one tag to load the RUID JavaScript library, and a second to create the RUID (if necessary) and track its use.
 Both tags must appear and fire on all pages on your site.

 Open your GTM console and create the tag to load the library.